 Richard Smith practices primarily in the areas of business, commercial and tax litigation, estate planning, family law, and general business representation.

 He has been involved as trial counsel for various corporate and utility clients in tax cases litigated in federal and state courts or tax appeal boards in various tax-related cases before the IRS and in Idaho, California, Colorado, Arizona, Oregon, Nevada, New Mexico, Washington, Utah, Wyoming, Montana, Minnesota, Missouri, Iowa, and Illinois.
 He represents companies such as railroads, utilities, telecommunications companies, and companies in the lumber products and semiconductor industries.
 Some of these matters involved short multiple-day hearings, whereas others lasted weeks, the longest consuming 47 trial days.
-He has also handled cases involving a wide variety of business and commercial litigation at the federal, state, administrative, and ADR level, including insurance company regulation, securities law, antitrust, contract and real estate litigation, and general business and corporate disputes.
+He has also handled cases involving a wide variety of business and commercial litigation at the federal, state, administrative, and ADR level, including insurance company regulation, securities law, antitrust, contract and real estate litigation, and general business and corporate disputes, and family law cases.